top of page

 01 SEP 23 Plaque No.6 Site of Casting Foundry, Cheltenham COMPLETED

-XX MAR 24 Plaque No.7 Dundee University, Perth Road PLANNED
+XX MAR 24 Plaque No.7 Dundee University, Perth Road COMPLETED

-XX MAR/APR 24 Secure required Materials, Inverness/Ft William PLANNED
+XX NOV 24 Secure required Materials, Inverness/Ft William ACQUIRED

-XX APR/MAY 24 Intiatate work to commence on Leaping Salmon PLANNED
+10 NOV 24 Intiatate work to commence on Leaping Salmon ACTIONED

 XX MAY/JUN 24 Construct Stone Plinth for statue PLANNED